runeh/mockumental/README.md

 - Hosts?
 - parse status code thingy `200.json`; See skipped test
 - util/writeMockToRes: set headers and stuff
+  - Can use this in express as well, sturdier when proxying maybe
 - Can we trigger repaint of the cli when web UI changes?
 With the RX stuff I guess?
 Would be neat.
 - Ditto sync other way.
 Would need fancier ui, with sse or whatever